mirakc/mirakc/docker/testbed/README.md

 Both container use sqlite3.

 No mirakc container is included in the docker-testbed.
 A mirakc server has to be execuded outside the docker-testbed.
+Start a mirakc server listening on `/tmp/mirakc.sock` before launching the containers.

 ## How to use